singularitti/DeepReshapes.jl/README.md

 ```
 function cost_and_gradient!(θ::Vector{Float64}, ∇θ::Vector{Float64})
   W, b = deep_reshape(θ, s) # <- s is a specification of the original structure
-                            # which can be obtained by calling
+                            # which can be obtained by calling describe on the
-                            # DeepReshapes.describe() on the initial parameters
-                            # before flattening them.
+                            # initial parameters before flattening them.

   # ...do the original calculation
   ∇θ[:] = flatten(Float64, ∇W, ∇b)